dejaime/moderator/docs/moderator/src/Scripting.md

  - Collect and send arbitrary data to servers (e.g. make HTTP requests)
  - Download and execute malware

 This is due to the fact that sandboxing this kind of code is practically impossible.
-We could ship the game with a modified standard library to try and stop people from making HTTP requests, but that's easily circumvented by using LDPRELOAD or any of the other multitude of ways.
+We could ship the game with a modified standard library to try and stop people from making HTTP requests, but that's easily circumvented by using LDPRELOAD or in another multitude of ways.
 It is arbitrary code after all!

-But again, this is an almost zero runtime cost way to integrate code, and also the most powerful one as one could possibly overwrite entire game systems with relative ease.
+But again, this type of integration has a very low runtime cost, and is also the most powerful one as one could possibly overwrite entire game systems with relative ease.
 With all of the above said, `Rust` in `Rust` is a great option with the assumption that the code comes from trusted sources.
 This makes this type of integration ideal for things like DLCs or any official expansions.

 On the other hand, allowing arbitrary code to easily be executed outside of a sandbox is always a huge problem.
 Still it's easy to find examples of big games with big mods that use that type of integration.
 If you ever played the Enderal Skyrim mod you probably remember you had to download and run the `Enderal Launcher.exe` in order to play with the mod, even if this kind of integration was not directly supported in the game.
 The same can be said about Stardew Valley and the SMAPI mod tool.